-Starting your career in the rural water sector can be intimidating, and it can be difficult to know which direction to take and how to achieve your professional ambitions.
-Mentoring presents the opportunity for young professionals or students to exchange with more senior professionals in the water sector in order to progress more rapidly, and to learn from each other.
+Starting or pursuing a career in the (rural) water sector can be intimidating, and it can be difficult to know which direction to take and how to achieve your professional ambitions.
+Mentoring presents the opportunity for professionals to exchange with other professionals in the water sector in order to progress more rapidly, and to learn from each other.

 What are the benefits of the RWSN Mentoring Programme?
-To get an idea of the benefits of participating in the RWSN Mentoring Programme, you can watch this video where some of the RWSN mentees and mentors who attended World Water Week in 2019 shared their experience.
+To get an idea of the benefits of participating in the RWSN Mentoring Programme, you can watch this video where some of the 2019 RWSN mentees and mentors shared their experience, and read the blogs from some of our mentors and mentees from the class of 2020:

 How it works

-The mentoring scheme entails connecting regularly via phone, Skype/ WhatsApp or in person regularly (e.g. once a month) and maintaining communication through email, message etc. The mentoring scheme is expected to last one year to help young professionals at the beginning of their career.
-If there is a willingness to stay engaged from both sides, the mentoring scheme can be extended beyond one year.
+The mentoring scheme entails connecting regularly via phone, Skype/ WhatsApp or in person regularly (e.g. once a month) and maintaining communication through email, message etc. The mentoring scheme is expected to last at least 6 months to help mentees at the beginning of their career or during a career transition.
+If there is a willingness to stay engaged from both sides, the mentoring scheme can be extended beyond that time.

-- Mentees (young professionals) and mentors (senior professionals) who have signed up for the mentoring scheme will be matched based on country or region of interest, and/or sector of interest, by the RWSN Secretariat.
+- Mentees and mentors (senior professionals) who have signed up for the mentoring scheme will be able to request a mentor/ mentee directly through our online platform, by making a request.

-- They will be encouraged to meet, usually online, or in person if possible (e.g. at sector events), at the request of the mentee (young professional), to guide them through the development of their professional career in rural water.
+- They will be encouraged to meet, usually online, or in person if possible (e.g. at sector events), at the request of the mentee, to guide them through the development of their professional career in rural water.

-- The mentee (young professional) will be in charge of setting up the online meetings, making their expectations clear, and documenting outcomes, with support from the RWSN Secretariat if necessary.
+- The mentee will be in charge of setting up the online meetings, making their expectations clear, and documenting outcomes, with support from the RWSN Secretariat if necessary.

 - A senior professional can choose to mentor 1 or 2 young professionals at most.